guvense/Validator/README.md

 # Validator :rainbow:
-Validator is an annotation that validate your fields!
+Validator is an annotation that validate your objects!
 That use annotation processing which is not effect your performance!
 It generates codes during compile time.
 Declare only your intention!